iaverypadberg/tristar-takehome/README.md

 #### Image sharpening
 Helpful for enhancing image features and useful to test here as it similar to CLAHE

-Normal Image/CLAHE Image
+Normal Image/Sharpness Image

+#### Reinhard Color normalization

+This could be really useful for improving the models performance on this dataset as its goal is to standardize colors across the samples in the dataset.
+Since there is quite a large variance in the skin tone, lighting,

 ![alt text](assets/sample_0_normal.png "Normal") ![alt text](assets/sample_0_sharpness.png "CLAHE")

 ## Approach

-To establish baseline performance I trained a YOLO classification.
+To establish baseline performance I trained a YOLO classification model.
 While the image augmentations and various hyperparameters used to train this model are not optimized, most of the augmentations in there beneficial.
 I left them all in to make things a bit easier.

 Example of Yolo Augmentations